-- The notes are designed for investors who seek a return of two times the appreciation of a weighted basket of three domestic exchange-traded funds, up to a maximum total return on the notes of 48.50% at maturity.
+- The notes are designed for investors who seek a return of two times the appreciation of a weighted basket of two domestic exchange-traded funds, up to a maximum total return on the notes of 48.50%\ at maturity.
 Investors should be willing to forgo interest and dividend payments and, if the Basket declines by more than 15%, be willing to lose up to 85% of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing September , 2011[†] (to be determined on the pricing date). - Minimum denominations of \$1,000 and integral multiples thereof. - The notes are expected to price on September , 2009 and are expected to settle on September , 2009 (three business days after the pricing date).
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing September 30, 2011. - Minimum denominations of \$1,000 and integral multiples thereof. - The notes are expected to price on September 25, 2009 and are expected to settle on September 30, 2009 (three business days after the pricing date).

-Kev Terms
+Key Terms